irfanrahman1/Ship/README.md

 - **Custom Physics**: Adjusted gravity and physics settings for a 2D space environment.

 ## Contributing
-We welcome contributions and suggestions!
-Please open an issue or submit a pull request for any bugs, feature suggestions, or improvements.
+I'm always looking to improve and expand this project, and your input is invaluable!
+If you've discovered a bug, have a feature suggestion, or any kind of improvement in mind, please feel free to share your thoughts.
+You can open an issue or, if you're inclined, submit a pull request with your proposed changes.
+Collaboration and feedback are greatly appreciated, as they help make this project even better.
+Thank you for your support and interest!

 ## Demo Video
-Check out the gameplay demo to see Space Navigator in action. https://youtu.be/W0vzAL7-vWg
+Check out the gameplay demo to see Ship in action. https://youtu.be/W0vzAL7-vWg

 ## Acknowledgments
 - Unity Technologies for providing the Unity Engine and its documentation.